Jahroots/docker-crucible/README.md

 Based on the [Dockerfile/java/oracle-java8](https://github.com/dockerfile/java/tree/master/oracle-java8) container

-This container expose 2 ports:
+This container exposes 2 ports:

 	* 22   : for the ssh service